thecodewarrior/Hooked/README.md

 # Datapacks

 Example commands:
 - A diamond hook with 100 block range and 20 hooks:
   `/give @p hooked:diamond_hook[hooked:hook_range=100,hooked:hook_count=20]`
 - An ender hook with 999 block range: (the speed is equal to the range so it still reaches the target in one tick)
   `/give @p hooked:ender_hook[hooked:hook_range=999,hooked:hook_speed=999]`
+- An ender hook that pulls the user 10 times faster than normal:
+  `/give @p hooked:ender_hook[hooked:pull_strength=22.5]`
+- A diamond hook that grants flight like the redstone hook:
+  `/give @p hooked:diamond_hook[hooked:behavior="hooked:flight",hooked:wireframe_color=[0.42,0.83,0.85]]`

 ## Item components